ajoalenjeen/MEDICARE-DRUG-ANALYSIS/README.md

 ## Key questions explored:

 * Size: What is total spend by year and drug?
 By manufacturer?
-* Price: How is average spend per dose unit changing?
-Per claim?
-Per beneficiary?
+* Price: How is the price of Medicare drugs changing over time?
 * Mix: What is the brand vs. generic share and how is it shifting?
 * Outliers: Which products trigger the outlier flag and why?
 * Growth: Which drugs have the highest 2019–2023 CAGR in price-per-dose?